PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Optional-Features.md

 # Optional features in PowerShell

 There are several important issues in the PowerShell language that cannot be corrected without introducing breaking changes.
-At the same time, the number of breaking changes introduced in a new version of PowerShell needs to be as minimal as possible, so that there is a low barrier to adoption of new versions, allowing community members can transition scripts and modules across versions more easily.
+At the same time, the number of breaking changes introduced in a new version of PowerShell needs to be as minimal as possible, so that there is a low barrier to adoption of new versions, allowing community members to transition scripts and modules across versions more easily.
 Given that those two statements are in conflict with one another, we need to consider how we can optionally introduce breaking changes into PowerShell over time.

-PowerShell has support for experimental features, which some may think covers this need; however, the intent of experimental features is to allow the community to try pre-release versions of PowerShell with breaking changes that are deemed necessary so that they can more accurately assess the impact of those breaking changes.
+PowerShell has support for experimental features, which some may think covers this need; however, the intent of experimental features is to allow the community to try pre-release versions of PowerShell with breaking changes that are deemed necessary or new features that are not necessarily fully tested/polished so that they can more accurately assess the impact of those features.
 For release versions of PowerShell, an experimental feature has one of three possible outcomes:

-1. The breaking change in the experimental feature is deemed necessary and accepted by the community as not harmful to adoption of new versions, in which case the experimental feature is no longer marked as experimental.
+1. The the experimental feature is deemed necessary, adequately tested/polished and accepted by the community as not harmful to adoption of new versions, in which case the experimental feature is no longer marked as experimental.
-1. The breaking change in the experimental feature is deemed necessary, but considered harmful to adoption of new versions, in which case the experimental feature is changed to an optional feature.
+1. The experimental feature is deemed necessary, and adequately tested/polished, but considered harmful to adoption of new versions, in which case the experimental feature is changed to an optional feature.
-1. The breaking change in the experimental feature is deemed not useful enough, in which case the experimental feature is deprecated.
+1. The experimental feature is deemed not useful enough, in which case the experimental feature is deprecated.

-In some cases a breaking change may be implemented immediately as an optional feature, when it is known up front that such a breaking change would be considered harmful to adoption of new versions of PowerShell.
+In some cases a breaking change may be implemented immediately as an optional feature, when it is known up front that such a breaking change would be considered harmful to adoption of new versions of PowerShell if it was in place by default yet is still found important enough to implement as an optional feature.

 Given all of that, we need to add support for optional features in PowerShell so that what is described above becomes a reality.